Searching for a job can be pretty frustrating, especially when your cover letters and resumes get no response.

 You can easily find recruiters on Google, and the best part is that you are likely to find some of the most reputable ones.

 Use keywords and include the area you live in.
 Search for terms like employment agencies, recruiters near me, or search firms to get the top results.
-If the listings are too many, rephrase your search and specify what job position you are looking for.
+If there are too many listings, rephrase your search and specify what job position you are looking for.

 3. Use a Directory